 - When provisioning is complete, users attempting to access Sumo Logic will be authenticated through the SSO system.

-- Access keys are NOT controlled by SAML.
 This means that if a user has been turned off on the SSO side, their access keys would still be valid.
 For this reason, administrators should audit users regularly and disable access keys when necessary.

 Before provisioning SAML, make sure you have the following: